tharkadharshana/RadiusEdge/TECHNICAL_DOCUMENTATION.md

 - **Start Production:** `npm run start`
 - **Linting/Typechecking:** `npm run lint`, `npm run typecheck`

-## 9. Important Considerations & Limitations (Current Prototype)
+## 9. Important Considerations
-- **No Persistent Storage:** All data (scenarios, packets, server configs, results) is currently stored in React component state and will be lost on page refresh or application restart.
-A database backend (e.g., Firestore, PostgreSQL) would be needed for persistence.
+- **No Persistent Storage (Current Prototype):** All data (scenarios, packets, server configs, results) is currently stored in React component state and will be lost on page refresh or application restart.
+A database backend (e.g., SQLite, Firestore, PostgreSQL) would be needed for persistence.
-- **Simulated Execution:**
-    - RADIUS packet sending and receiving are simulated.
-No actual network traffic is generated.
-    - SSH commands (for server tests, DB validation, or scenario preambles) are simulated by AI flows or mock logic.
-RadiusEdge does **not** perform live SSH.
-    - SQL queries are simulated.
-No actual database connections are made or queries run against live databases by the prototype.
+- **AI Flows for Simulation (Current Prototype):** Many backend interactions (SSH, RADIUS packet exchange, SQL queries) are currently simulated by AI flows for prototyping purposes.
+For a production system, these would be replaced with actual backend implementations.
 - **No User Authentication/Authorization:** The application is currently open.
 A production system would require user accounts, roles, and permissions.
-- **Conceptual Features:** Some UI elements (e.g., "Save PCAP", "Notifications", some import/export buttons) are placeholders for future functionality.
+- **Conceptual Features:** Some UI elements (e.g., "Save PCAP", "Notifications", some import/export buttons) are placeholders for functionality that would exist in a complete application.
 - **Error Handling:** Basic error handling with toasts is present, but comprehensive error management for all edge cases would need further development.

-## 10. Future Enhancements
+## 10. Future Enhancements (Conceptual)
 - Implement a real backend service for:
-    - Persistent storage of all user data.
+    - Persistent storage of all user data (e.g., using SQLite or another database).
     - Secure execution of live SSH commands and `radclient`/`radtest`.
     - Actual RADIUS packet sending/receiving.
     - Live database interactions.